Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • hypoxia, respiratory failure in the fetus, newborn;

-• violation of placental gas exchange;
+• disturbance of placental gas exchange;

 the negative impact of carbon dioxide on the central nervous system and cerebral cortex of an infant, leading to the development of the following pathologies: